Oona King is VP of Diversity, Equity & Inclusion at Snap Inc.

 Outside politics Oona King has worked as a television presenter for Channel 4, BBC, Sky, Five and ITV.

-Her political diary of her time in the House of Commons, House Music, was published by Bloomsbury in 2007 and nominated for ‘Political Book of the Year‘ in the Channel 4 political awards.
+The political diary of her time in the House of Commons, House Music, was published in 2007 and nominated for ‘Political Book of the Year‘ in the Channel 4 Political Awards.